The Overcoat (animated film): Cast and crew

 Yuri Norstein is the writer, director, and animator for the film.
 His wife, Francheska Yarbusova, is the main artist responsible for the characters and backgrounds.
 Other artists who were working on the film as of 2004 were Larisa Zenevich, Lena Sharapova and Valentin Olshvang (who earlier worked with Norstein on the Spokoynoy nochi, malyshi! sequence).
 Aleksandr Zhukovskiy was the cinematographer until his death on November 17, 1999.
 A student of his, Maksim Granik, has been the cinematographer since 2001.

 There is not expected to be much dialogue in the film.
-Norstein originally had Aleksandr Kalyagin in mind to play the main role.
+Norstein originally had Alexander Kalyagin in mind to play the main role.
 However, he has said that his idea of the main character has since changed, and that he is not yet sure who the final voice actor will be.